codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 This empty class provides convenient access to the database connection, the Query Builder, and a number of additional convenience methods.

-Should you need additional setup in your model you may define an ``initModel()`` function which will be run at the very beginning of the Model's constructor.
+Should you need additional setup in your model you may extend the ``inititialize()`` function which will be run immediately after the Model's constructor.
 This allows you to perform extra steps without repeating the constructor parameters, for example extending other models::

     <?php